 The High School Band plays at home football games in the fall and at Town-wide ceremonies for September 11th and Memorial Day.
 The full orchestra also plays at graduation.

 Every other year (odd years), the entire High School music department takes a weekend trip to the Heritage Music Festival in New York City.
 The students spend a weekend in New York performing and listening to other high school groups.
 They also attend a Broadway performance and tour the city.
 Traditionally, the ensembles have performed very well.
-In 2011 and 2013, they received three silver medals and one gold.
 The students fundraise to help lower the cost so that as many students as possible can participate.
 It is a weekend all the students anticipate, and it unites them in the program!